is a 2010 film by Canadian

 - Television Geography: Averted.
 Toronto usually doubles for other cities; this time around it's playing itself.

-- Egoyan has said that he intentionally set as many scenes at well-known Toronto landmarks as possible (seriously, if you lived in Toronto for longer than a year or two, you probably have been to every filming location in the movie), in reaction to all those films shot in generic Toronto locales to hide the fact that they are in Toronto.
+- Egoyan has said that he intentionally set as many scenes at well-known Toronto landmarks as possible (seriously, if went to the University of Toronto or work in Downtown Toronto, you've probably walked by every filming location in the movie), in reaction to all those films shot in generic Toronto locales to hide the fact that they are in Toronto.

 - The Unfair Sex: If Catherine had been a man who had an affair with someone young enough to be his daughter, only to push her out a window when she became emotionally attached and refused to take money to just go away, he would probably be much less sympathetic than she is as a woman.